jhawksno/import-csv-m365/README.md

 - Prompt user for CSV file path
 - Prompt for name of the Distribution List
 - Provides visual feedback for each entry being imported
+- Checks whether to disconnect from session or continue (for multiple imports)

 ## Import CSV to M365 Contacts
 ### ImportUsersToContacts.ps1 (Version 1.0)